-- .1 Dredges or other floating plants to be employed on this Work, to be of Canadian registry, make or manufacture, or, must receive certificate of qualification from Industry Canada, Marine Directorate and this certificate to accompany Tender submission.
-Submit this certificate with equipment information. - .2 Requests for certification in format of attached questionnaire to be directed to Director, Defense and Marine, Directorate, Industry Canada, 235 Queen Street, 7th Floor, East Tower, Ottawa, Ontario, K1A 0H5, and to be received there not less than 14 days prior to tender closing. - .3 The contractor shall determine the equipment required to dredge the material specified and described within this document.
+- .1 Dredges (suction dredge type of equipment) or other floating plants to be employed on this Work, to be of Canadian registry, make or manufacture, or, must receive certificate of qualification from Industry Canada, Marine Directorate and this certificate to accompany Tender submission.
+Submit this certificate with equipment information. - .2 Requests for certification in format of attached questionnaire to be directed to Transport Canada Marine Safety, 330 Spark St., Tower C, 10th Floor, Ottawa, Ontario, K1A 0N5, and to be received there not less than 14 days prior to tender closing. - .3 The contractor shall determine the equipment required to dredge the material specified and described within this document.